icebreakerone/perseus-demo-energy/README.md

 ## Testing the API with client.py

-client.py can be used to test authorisation code flow, introspection, id_token decoding and retrieving data from the resource URL.
+client.py can be used to test authorization code flow, introspection, id_token decoding and retrieving data from the resource URL.

 Four commands are available, and are run using: